sktime/skbase/enhancement_proposals/sbep_1.md

   illustrating how developers can use `skbase` in their own projects and providing test cases
-- A [template repository](#Template-Repository) that developers can clone to easiliy set up a a new project using `skbase`'s principles
+- A [template repository](#Template-Repository) that developers can clone to easily set up a a new project using `skbase`'s principles

-Although the package will initially inherit some of this functinality from `scikit-learn` the goal is to make it easy to use the design patterns in a variety of contexts, not just those that depend on `scikit-learn`.
+Although the package will initially inherit some of this functionality from `scikit-learn` the goal is to make it easy to use the design patterns in a variety of contexts, not just those that depend on `scikit-learn`.
 Accordingly, `skbase` has a goal of providing the proposed functionality with minimal